kamilburda/batcher/dev/sections/Customization.md

 **How can I insert watermarks?**

-You can think of watermarks as foreground, i.e. an image/layer added on top of your existing image/layer.
+You can think of watermarks as foreground, i.e. a layer added on top of your images.

 For Batch Convert:
 1. Add the `Insert foreground` procedure and specify an image file serving as the foreground.